John Bowe (racing driver)

-John Bowe AM (born 16 April 1954 in Devonport, Tasmania) is an Australian racing driver, presently racing a Holden Torana in the Touring Car Masters series.
+John Philip Bowe AM (born 16 April 1954) is an Australian racing driver, presently racing a BMW M4 in the GT4 Australia series.

 Bowe is a multiple Australian Champion, having twice won the Australian Drivers' Championship during the Formula Mondial era and the Australian Sports Car Championship, before winning the Australian Touring Car Championship in 1995.
 He has also won the prestigious Bathurst 1000 touring car endurance race twice, in 1989 and 1994.
-Both wins were as co-driver with longtime friend and teammate Dick Johnson driving for iconic Ford team Dick Johnson Racing.
+Both wins were as co-driver with longtime friend and teammate Dick Johnson driving for Dick Johnson Racing.